Need further assistance?

 What electrical appliances can I bring with me?

-Anything you can connect to your car’s lighter socket can also be connected to the 12V sockets.
-We have 12V as well as USB chargers on board for your use.
+Anything you can connect to your car’s lighter socket can also be connected to 12V sockets.
+Most yachts have 12V as well as USB chargers for guests usage.

 Do you recommend any products?